Rogdham/pyzstd/index.rst

 .. note:: Multi-threaded compression

-    Zstd library supports multi-threaded compression, set :py:attr:`CParameter.nbWorkers` parameter > ``1`` to enable multi-threaded compression.
+    Zstd library supports multi-threaded compression, set :py:attr:`CParameter.nbWorkers` parameter >= ``1`` to enable multi-threaded compression.

-    The threads are spawned by underlying zstd library, not by pyzstd module.
+    The threads are spawned by the underlying zstd library, not by pyzstd module.

     .. sourcecode:: python